author logo, Pat Cryer, webmaster

-School dinners (lunches) in the austerity of 1950s England
+School dinners (lunches) in the austerity of the post-war years

-The money for the school dinners was collected by the form teacher on Monday mornings after she had taken the register.
-It was a simple process, and as far as I remember involved every girl.
-(This was a grammar school for which all pupils had passed the 11+ exam from a wide catchment area, and most of us lived some considerable distance from the school.)
+The money for the school dinners was collected by the class teacher on Monday mornings after she had taken the register.
+It was a simple process, and as far as I remember because it involved every girl.
+(This was a grammar school for which all pupils had passed the 11-plus exam.
+So it embraced a wide catchment area, and most of us lived too far from the school to get home and back at mid-day.)

 I can't remember there ever being any problems with pupils forgetting their dinner money or even needing change.
 We were a disciplined lot.